-Get tax credit this summer for your dependent care and child care costs
+Get tax credits this summer for your dependent care and Child Care Expenses

 A lot of adults pay for day camps or child care during the summer months when they have to go to work.
 If you are a parent who covers these costs, you may be qualified to receive a federal tax credit that will reduce your taxes.
 Following are several important facts about the Child And Dependent Care Tax Credit: